signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense-management/4-tem-for-users.md

 #### Getting started with ExFlow Travel & Expense Management app

 To start using the app, downloading it is the first step.
 It is available for download from both Google Play and the Apple App Store.
-Users can find it using the links below or by searching for \'Travel and Expense Management\' in the respective store.
+Users can find it using the links below or by searching for ''Travel and Expense Management'' in the respective store.

 **Go to:** Link to Google Play and Apple App Store